 At the core of Industry 4.0 are smart factories.
 Germany has been at the forefront, outlining a plan back in 2013 to highly computerise the manufacturing industry, nearly obviating the need for human involvement.
 Smart factories will involve collaborative robots, workers using augmented reality components, and machines that send alerts when they need maintenance.
 Smart factories are able to respond rapidly to data collected in a wide array of areas—waste, inventory, output, and consumer demands, and more—which in turn enables them to improve their efficiency and take advantage of opportunities in real time.

 As the birthplace of the first industrial revolution—marked by the rapid shift from farms to factories in the 18th/19th Centuries—the UK is not to be left out.
 Led by events such as the annual Industry 4.0 Summit, and pledges from HM Government to invest in innovative technologies (see 2017 Green Paper), the UK is particularly focused on bringing the smallest companies, SMEs, along for the ride toward Industry 4.0, with initiatives such as “4Manufacturing.”

-We will continue exploring this topic further next week.
+We will continue exploring this topic further in the next post.